The Scientist Who Mastered Her Destiny: Dr Jane Goodall Part I

 “I want to make sure that you all understand that each and every one of you has a role to play.
 You may not know it, you may not find it, but your life matters, and you are here for a reason...
 I believe that we have a path that we should take, but that we have free will.
 We don’t have to make the choice.” — Dr. Jane Goodall, Famous Last Words

-In the summer of 1960, a young woman armed with nothing but a notebook, binoculars, and an unyielding will, stepped into the dense, wild canopy of Gombe Stream National Park in Tanzania.
+In the summer of 1960, a young woman armed with nothing but a notebook, binoculars, and an unyielding will stepped into the dense canopy of Tanzania's Gombe forest.
+She had no formal collegiate degree and no backing from the traditional scientific establishment.

 Until that moment, the ability to make and use tools was seen to be the defining trait that separated humans from the rest of the animal kingdom.
 Her discovery proved, undeniably, that we were not the only intelligent beings on the planet.